Shop At Home For Hardwood Flooring In NJ

 Solid Wood Flooring

-In most cases, solid wood flooring is universally 3/4″ thick.
-Depending on the species, the style, and the manufacturer, you will typically find solid hardwood flooring in widths of 2 1/4″, 3 1/4, and or 5″.
-Solid wood floors must be installed above grade on a minimum of 3/4″ plywood or OSB (oriented strand board).
-In most cases, they must be nailed down.
-Do not install solid wood over particle board subfloors.
-Solid wood floors can be sanded or refinished multiple times.
-Most pre-finished solid wood flooring should not need refinishing for a minimum of 25-35 years and could last a lifetime with proper care and maintenance.
+In most cases, solid wood flooring will be 3/4″ thick.
+Depending on the species, the style, and the manufacturer, you will typically find solid hardwood flooring in various widths around 2 1/4″, 3 1/4, and 5″, give or take.
+Solid wood floors can be refinished multiple times.
+Pre-finished solid wood flooring comes from the factory with multiple coats of proprietary high tech finishes.
+Some contain aluminum oxide, or titanium, and some are just Pure Genius.
+They should not wear through for a minimum of 25-35 years depending on the manufacturer and of course the wear and tear.
+With proper care and maintenance, they will last a lifetime.

 Engineered Wood Flooring

-If you want hardwood floors but your space is on a concrete slab, then you must use engineered wood flooring.
-Despite what your friends might tell you, well made engineered wood floors are a great option even if you’re not on a slab.
-They are typically constructed with a solid wood, multi-ply, or MDF core, with a veneer of REAL hardwood attached.
-Engineered floors range in total thickness from 3/8″ up to 9/16″.
+If you want to install hardwood floors over a concrete slab or particle board subfloor, then you must use engineered wood flooring.
+Engineered wood floors are a great option even if you’re not on a slab.
+The general consensus among professionals is that they are as good as, or better than, solid wood.
+They are typically constructed with a solid wood, multi-ply, or MDF core.
+A veneer of prefinished (real) hardwood is attached as the wear layer.
 This type of construction makes engineered wood more dimensionally stable than solid wood.
+Engineered hardwood floors do not expand and contract as much as solid wood floors.
 This allows for wider plank widths.
-It is common today to see engineered wood flooring styles that come in 7″ & 9″ and widths.
-With this type of wood flooring construction, you can also find styles that incorporate multiple species and multiple textures or treatments.
-Engineered wood floors are generally glued down or floated over the existing subfloor.
+It is not uncommon today to see styles that come in 7″ & 9″ widths.
+Engineered floors range in total thickness from 3/8″ up to 9/16″ depending on the manufacturer and style.
+With this type of wood flooring construction you can also find styles that incorporate multiple species and multiple textures or treatments.
+Engineered wood floors are generally installed by being glued down or floated over the existing subfloor.
 When floating a floor over concrete it is necessary to use an underlayment with a moisture barrier.
-Different underlayments will also have varying degrees of acoustic and sound dampening properties that make the floating floor quieter when walked on.
+Different underlayments may also have varying degrees of acoustic sound dampening properties that make the floating floor quieter when walked on.

 Objection: Engineered wood floors can’t be sanded and refinished.

-Answer: most quality, engineered wood flooring, comes with around a 25 year finish warranty, the same as most pre-finished solid wood floors.
+Answer: Most quality, engineered wood flooring, comes with around a 25 year finish warranty, the same as most pre-finished solid wood floors.
 You will probably want to change the style of your floor long before you would wear it out.
+In addition, if you bought a style that had a distressed look or hand scraped texture, sanding and refinishing would remove that look or texture.

 Will there be moisture in the room?